 Berlin in One Day: Perfect Berlin Itinerary for 24 Hours

-If you can only visit Berlin in one day, you’ll have to plan your day to be able to see as much as possible in a short time period.
-For those of you planning a one day trip to Berlin, we’ve got you covered.
+If you can only visit Berlin in one day, you’ll have to plan it all out to be able to see as much as possible in a short time period.
+For those of you planning a one day trip to Berlin, I’ve got you covered.

 Tours to maximize your day in Berlin